andrisimonetti/SLR-ML-toolkit/README.md

 ### STAGE 3: Plots
-In this Step you will use the following files: `Dataset creation and Analysis.ipynb` and `toolkit_functions.py`.
 - Step 1.
-Run the code in Phase 5 within the Notebook `Dataset creation and Analysis.ipynb` to save the scatter-plots of topics along different dimensions.
-Follow the instrunctions in the Notebook about the input files required.
+Run the code in Phase 5 within the Notebook `Dataset creation and Analysis.ipynb` to save the scatterplots of topics along different dimensions.
+Follow the instructions in the Notebook about the input files required.

 #### Outputs:
-- **topic_overview_1.pdf**: scatter-plot of topics along two dimensions: 'ratio of citations' (x-axis) and 'ratio of top journals' (y-axis). 'ratio of citations' is obtained as the 'Average number of citations within the dataset' divided by 'Average number of citations'. 'ratio of top journals' is obtained as the 'Number of papers from top journals over—expressed' divided by 'Number of papers over—expressed'.
+- **topic_overview_1.pdf**: scatterplot of topics along two dimensions: 'ratio of citations' (x-axis) and 'ratio of top journals' (y-axis). 'ratio of citations' is obtained as the 'Average number of citations within the dataset' divided by 'Average number of citations'. 'ratio of top journals' is obtained as the 'Number of papers from top journals over—expressed' divided by 'Number of papers over—expressed'.
-- **topic_overview_2.pdf**: scatter-plot of topics along two dimensions: 'Average number of citations within the dataset' (x-axis) and 'Average number of citations' (y-axis).
+- **topic_overview_2.pdf**: scatterplot of topics along two dimensions: 'Average number of citations within the dataset' (x-axis) and 'Average number of citations' (y-axis).